OllieSHunt/ollies-website/content/blog/2025-08-09_reinventing_the_ssg/index.md

 So a while ago, I decided to build my own website/blog (your reading it right now!).

 The first thing I did after the usual HTML boilerplate was to start work on a navigation bar.
 The nav bar is, in my opinion, the "core" of any website.
-Its on every single page and users will keep coming back to it again and again to move around your page.
+It's on every single page and users will keep coming back to it again and again to move around your page.

 After a few notebook sketches and indecision, I eventually settled on the following design: